Shopify/cli/.changeset/sour-terms-tell.md

 '@shopify/create-hydrogen': patch
 ---

-Report events with the monorail helper from cli-kit
+Report events with the analytics helper from cli-kit